Philament1/geometry-gun/README.md

 # geometry-gun
-Learning how to code using C# and Unity in 2019-2021.
+Learning how to code in C# 2019-2021 for A level Computer Science. #1 hit game (in our computer science lessons)

 2d shooter game, choose one of many shapes of which have different weapons and abilities.
 Play locally with your friend on the same computer, or try our online version (WIP).